tmpower/experimental-rest-api/README.md

 # experimental-rest-api
-simple rest api of a rawg.io like system
+simple rest api of a rawg.io like system. it also could be used as a flask project boilerplate.